mvolkmann/node-rest-demo/README.md

 ### `authentication.js`

-This configures the use of the npm package `passport` to perform user authentication.
+This configures logins to perform user authentication and add a JWT token to the "token" cookie which is used for authorization.
 It uses the `app_user` database table.

 ### `authorization.js`

 This configures the use of the npm package `connect-roles` to perform user authorization required by some actions.
-It uses the action to roles mappings defined in `actions.json`.
+It uses the action-to-roles mappings defined in `actions.json`.

 ## Example REST Calls